19 Nov 2018

 Some employers might try to avoid paying for annual leave by suggesting that a member of staff is self-employed.
 Employees should check their contract to be certain of their employment status.

-Most employers include bank holidays as part of the annual holiday entitlement, although it’s not a legal requirement to do so.
+Most employers include bank holidays or public holidays as part of the annual UK holiday entitlement, although it’s not a legal requirement to do so.